tanyaS121/ComputerGraphics-VII/README.md

 - Drawing geometric shapes using opengl
 - Drawing a line using OpenGL and show rotation
 - Drawing a line using OpenGL and show translation
+- Draw a ball and show its bouncing motion using OpenGL